esnet/grafana-esnet-networkmap-panel/README.md

 ### Configure the Visualization

-XX.
-Now we'll enter all of the options that make the Network Map Panel render a full network visualization.
+33. Now we'll enter all of the options that make the Network Map Panel render a full network visualization.
 Follow the list below to enter all of the various options to enter a topology and link it with the spreadsheet data.

 #### Visualization Options

-*Map Initial View Strategy*
+**Map Initial View Strategy**

 This option designates how the viewport for the map will be set on map load.
 There are 3 strategies:
 - Specify Static Center, No zoom on resize